 Over the last two decades, along with globalization has come tremendous economic progress.
 Still, inequalities between countries (notably the least developed countries) and within each country have increased and new factors of crisis and tensions have appeared.
 The potential benefits of globalization are hampered by a deficit of governance and collective actions.

-In this context, the development policy of France is willing to pursue four horizontal objectives : sustainable and shared growth ; fight against poverty and inequalities ; stability and the rule of law.
+In this context, France policy of development cooperation has four transversal objectives : sustainable and shared growth ; fight against poverty and inequalities ; preservation of global public goods ; stability and the rule of law.
 These priorities fall within the framework of objectives set out by the international community, and especially the Millenium Development Goals, drawn from the Millennium Declaration adopted in 2000.
-In the pursuit of these goals, France has defined food safety, water, health, education and energy as the main guidelines for its action.)
+In the pursuit of these goals, France has defined food safety, water, health, education and energy as the main guidelines for its action.

 For further information please click on the following files: